 - Boring: Fishing Bot or Fishy the Bot

-“Roe-bot” or “Roe” as I would like to affectionately call it, is a friendly trout that lives in Lake Erie.
-Roe has a simple job of greeting customers and offering to help them look for specific supplies.
+Roe, as I would like to call it, is a friendly trout that lives in Lake Erie.
+Roe’s job is to greet customers and offer to help them look for specific fishing supplies.

 I should probably ease up on the puns, but since Roe’s name is a pun itself, I ran with the idea.
 Remember that wordplays aren’t necessary for a supreme bot name.
 Not every business can take such a silly approach and not every type of customer gets the self-irony.
-A bank or real estate website may need to adopt a more professional, serious tone.
-Check out The Financial Brand’s list of the most interesting chatbots in banking to get an idea.
+A bank or real estate chatbot may need to adopt a more professional, serious tone.

 iRobot, the company that creates the Roomba robotic vacuum, conducted a survey of the names their customers gave their robot.
 Out of the ten most popular, eight of them are human names such as Rosie, Alfred, Hazel and Ruby.

-On the other hand, a robot name has its own advantages.
-It allows you to make a clear distinction between robot support and human support.
-Its name can point directly to its functionality and help to characterize it.
+Robot names also have their own advantages.
+It allows you to make a clear distinction between robot support and human support, which is important to users:

 Do you think your chatbot should have a gender?
 If yes, which one and why?